lucasstarsz/Slope-ECS/README.md

 [![javadoc][Javadoc-SVG]][Javadoc]
 [![maven central][Maven-Central-SVG]][Maven-Central]

-A pre-allocative Entity Component System written in Java.
+Slope is an Entity Component System written entirely in Java.

 This repository is licensed under the [MIT License][MIT-License].